 Instructions

-- In a large bowl, combine 3 cups flour, 2 tbsp brown sugar, 3 tsp baking powder, 1½ tsp baking soda and 1 tsp salt.
-Set aside.
+- In a large bowl, combine dry ingredients and set aside.3 cups all purpose flour, 2 tbsp brown sugar, 3 tsp baking powder, 1 tsp salt

 - Put a medium sized pan on your stove over medium heat.
 You know it's ready when small amounts of water sprinkled over it evaporates immediately.

 - At this point, you can pour your ube buttermilk mixture into your flour mixture and gently stir.
 Do not over stir — it doesn't have to be a smooth mixture.
-You want a coarse pancake batter with bits of flour remaining.
+You want a coarse pancake batter.

 Video